countable-web/open-source-corporation/README.md

 ## Contributing
 This repository is intended for a specific company (Countable Web Productions Inc.), if you want to use it for your own company, please fork it.
 If you want to suggest a change to Countable Web Productions, make a pull request.

-## Conventions
-  * All documents begin with a 'purpose' and 'scope', concisely indicating what the document is used for, and what it does and doesn't contain.
-  * All documents are written in Markdown, for easy of use via SCM (GIT) oriented platforms such as GitHub.